EEN421/EEN421.github.io/_posts/PowerShell-Toolbox-GPO-HTML-Export-Script-—-Snapshot-Every-Group-Policy-Object-in-One-Pass.md

 ✔️ Incident Response & Threat Hunting

 When things get weird and you suspect a GPO was weaponized:

-unexpected logon scripts,
+- Unexpected logon scripts

-security policy changes,
+- Security policy changes

-privilege escalation tweaks…
+- Privilege escalation tweaks…

 …you want visibility now, not after clicking through every OU.
 This script dumps everything in minutes.